msinnes/dom/@packages/msinnes-dom-testing-library/README.md

 The root visual element of rendered screen.
 Correspondes to the document.body element, not the ref associated with the element.

+### `Screen.fetch`

+The time interface for executing asyncronous timers.
+Depending on configuration, timers can run automatically, can be batch processed, or they can be executed one by one.

+#### `Screen.fetch.next - () => void`

+Processes the next fetch handler.
+If no handlers are queued, then nothing will happen.

+#### `Screen.fetch.run - () => void`

+Will process all fetch handlers, running them first-in-first-out.
+If no handlers are queued, then nothing will happen.

 ### `Screen.time`

 The time interface for executing asyncronous timers.
 Depending on configuration, timers can run automatically, can be batch processed, or they can be executed one by one.